 Direct measurements of the Hubble constant disagree with predictions made by the Standard Model of Cosmology (ΛCDM) based on measurements of the cosmic microwave background radiation.
-The tension is forcing cosmologists to question every aspect of the ΛCDM model.
+The Hubble tension is forcing cosmologists to question every aspect of the ΛCDM model.

-This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for Non-Expanding space in which a Tired-Light mechanism produces the cosmological redshift.
+This webpage provides two Cosmology Calculators: one for the ΛCDM model, the other for a Static Tired-Light (STL) model with the Spectral Transfer Redshift (STz).
 Enter values and the results will appear immediately.

 The size evolution of star-forming galaxies follows the power law: